2004 French–Ivorian clashes: Retaliation by the French and subsequent riots

-President Jacques Chirac ordered the destruction of both two Ivorian jets responsible for the attack.
+President Jacques Chirac ordered the destruction of both Ivorian jets responsible for the attack.
 At 2:20 pm, the Su-25s landed at Abidjan airport and were damaged by MILAN missiles fired by soldiers of the 2nd Marine Infantry Regiment, garrisoned at the airport.
 The French were then attacked by an Ivorian Mil Mi-24 helicopter gunship, but repelled it with machine gun fire.

-At 3 pm, armed mobs of Ivorians loyal to the government took to the streets of Abidjan to protest against France and began to mass near the airport and near the 43rd Marine Infantry Battalion base.
+At 3 pm, armed mobs of Ivorians loyal to the government took to the streets of Abidjan to protest against France and began to mass near the airport and the 43rd Marine Infantry Battalion base.
 At Abidjan's airport, French and Ivorian troops exchanged fire, and a French Transall C-160 military transport plane was damaged by RPGs at 4 pm.
 Two remaining Ivorian Su-25s, one BAC Strikemaster and one Mi-8 were damaged while three helicopters (2 Mi-24 and 1 IAR 330 Puma) were completely destroyed on direct orders from General Henri Poncet, before Ivorian protesters entered the terminal.

 On 7 November, thousands of Ivorian loyalists attacked a French school and army base.
 Crowds of young Ivorians attacked a residential district made up of French citizens, which had to be evacuated by airlift as mobs burst into their apartment buildings.
-Armored cars carried armed protesters to join the fight, and French helicopters flew over Abidjan and dropped concussion grenades, while French armored vehicles carried troops to put down the riots.
+Armoured cars carried armed protesters to join the fight, and French helicopters flew over Abidjan and dropped concussion grenades, while French armoured vehicles carried troops to put down the riots.
 Protesters erected burning roadblocks, and French gunboats were positioned beneath the bridges.
 Fighting continued, and, by Sunday, French forces were still not in control of the city.
 As the riots in the streets continued, French soldiers opened fire on Ivorian rioters; the French government stated that 20 were killed while Ivorian authorities placed the death toll at 60.
 At Duékoué and in the northern suburbs of Abidjan, French reinforcements and Ivorian troops exchanged fire, and Ivorian soldiers and civilians were killed.

 French forces evacuated nearly 5,000 foreign nationals from Ivory Coast in the first half of November.
 The United Nations Security Council unanimously passed an arms embargo on the country on 15 November 2004.

 French Foreign Minister Michel Barnier stated President Gbagbo was "personally responsible for what has happened", and declared that the violence was "unexplainable, unjustifiable".
-Ivorian National Assembly President Mamadou Koulibaly told state television: "Ivory Coast has become an overseas territory in Jacques Chirac’s head".
+Ivorian National Assembly President Mamadou Koulibaly told state television: "Ivory Coast has become an overseas territory in Jacques Chirac's head".